-The Department of Health has failed to disclose to the Public Accounts Committee an advance payment to CSC of £200m.
+The Department of Health has withheld information from the Public Accounts Committee on an advance payment to CSC of £200m.

-Tory MP Richard Bacon has written to the NHS Chief Executive Sir David Nicholson warning that a failure to disclose to the Committee is a "very serious matter".
+Tory MP Richard Bacon has written to the NHS Chief Executive Sir David Nicholson warning that a failure to disclose information to the Public Accounts Committee is a ”very serious matter”.

-Bacon, who is a long-standing member of the Committee, is concerned that the Department did not mention the advance payment at a hearing of the Committee on the NPfIT detailed care records systems on 23 May 2011; and the payment was not mentioned in the Department's subsequent memo to the committee.
+Department of Health did not mention the advance payment at a hearing of the Public Accounts Committee on the NPfIT detailed care records systems on 23 May 2011; and the £200m payment wasn’t mentioned in the Department’s subsequent memo to the committee.